skrattaren/apf.rst/apf.rst

   This is a brilliant bit of logical extrapolation on Terry's part.
 Since iron is anathema to elves, they obviously can't have haemoglobin-based red blood.
 Copper-based (green) blood is used by some Earth animals, notably crayfish, so it's an obvious alternative.
-Of course, it was "`Star Trek`_" that really made pointy-eared, green-blooded characters famous...
+Of course, it was **Star Trek** that really made pointy-eared, green-blooded characters famous...

 - [p.
 285/205] "'This girl had her fiance stolen by the Queen of Elves and she didn't hang around whining, [...]'"